Maternity leave

 What happens if I decide that I don’t want to return to work?

 You should inform your line manager and Human Resources (hr.support@st-andrews.ac.uk) as soon as you have decided.
-You will normally be required to repay the enhanced element of any maternity pay received.
+You will be required to give notice of your resignation in line with the Leaving the University policy.

 Does the University provide breastfeeding facilities?